akyrala/circleci-docs/jekyll/_cci2/next-gen-migration-guide.md

 ### Deprecated images

+Several changes are being made to existing images.
+The following images will be deprecated without next-gen equivalents:

+* `buildpack-deps`
+* `JRuby`
+* `DynamoDB`

-There are a few images that will be completely deprecated, without a replacement, as well as one that has a name change.
-The buildpack-deps, JRuby, and DynamoDB images will be fully deprecated with no next-gen equivalents.
-If you are using the buildpack-deps image, the suggestion is to use the new CircleCI Base image, cimg/base.
+If you are using the `buildpack-deps` image, the suggestion is to use the new CircleCI Base image, `cimg/base`.
 For the other two images, you can install the software yourself in the base image or use a 3rd-party image instead.

+Also, the following image will be renamed:

-The Go image name has been changed from golang to go.
-All of the Legacy to Next-Gen image changes are captured below in this table:
+* The Go image will be changed from `golang` to `go`

+All Legacy to Next-Gen image changes are captured below in this table:

 | Legacy Image | Next-Gen Image |